waltmanjk/Finance/README.md

 # Portfolio Assumptions

-Three mutual funds and a bond fund: Vanguard Wellington, Fidelity Puritan, SPDR S&P 500, and the iShares US Aggregate Bond fund.
+Three mutual funds and a bond fund: Vanguard Wellington, Fidelity Puritan, SPDR S&P 500 ETF, and the iShares US Aggregate Bond fund.
 Biweekly contributions are made to each fund and dividends are reinvested.
 Reflects prices from 2015 to 2020.

 # Data Workflow to create Finance Dashboard